vuejs/test-utils/docs/api/index.md

 ```

 :::warning
 If `ref` in component points to HTML element, `findComponent` will return empty wrapper.
-This is intended behaviour
+This is intended behaviour.
 :::

 :::warning Usage with CSS selectors